Bidding: Bid construction problem

-The Bid Construction Problem (BCP) or the Bid Generation Problem (BGP) is a NP-Hard combinatorial optimization problem addressed by the bidder in order to determine items it is interested to bid on and the prices asked for acquiring these items.
+The Bid Construction Problem (BCP) or the Bid Generation Problem (BGP) is an NP-hard combinatorial optimization problem addressed by the bidder in order to determine items it is interested to bid on and the prices asked for acquiring these items.
 In transportation services procurement auctions, the BCP is addressed by the carrier to determine the set of profitable auctioned transportation contracts to bid on and their bidding prices.
 We distinguish two forms of the BCP depending in the nature of its parameters: deterministic vs stochastic.

 Bidding off the wall

 Bidding off the wall, or taking bids from the chandelier, as it is sometime known, is where the auctioneer bids on behalf of the vendor.

 This is allowed by law in some countries and states, and the auctioneer is allowed to bid on behalf of the vendor up to, but not including, the reserve price.
 In some cases, this may be extremely helpful for bidders because the reserve needs to be met.

 For an example, suppose a property is coming up for auction and there is only one person interested in bidding for it in the room.
 The reserve has been set at $100,000, and this bidder is happy to buy it at $120,000.
 The bidding starts at $80,000.
 Without the auctioneer bidding on behalf of the vendor, it would never progress beyond that amount.
 However, because the auctioneer will take bids or generate bids of $85,000, the bidder then goes to $90,000 etc. If the bidder wants to, he may bid $100,000 and secure the property on the reserve price.

 The result is that the vendor has sold the property at reserve and the purchaser has bought the property on the reserve price at less than he was prepared to pay.
 Without the auctioneer taking bids off the wall, this would never have happened.

 All professional auctioneers do this with all types of auctions, including motor vehicles.
 As long as they are pushing it up towards the reserve price, then it is not an issue.
 If you don't want to bid at the price the auctioneer is asking, don't bid.
 If the goods don't meet the reserve and no-one but you wants to buy, then if the auctioneer didn't bid off the wall to meet the required price, the goods wouldn't be sold anyway.